tea2code/fantasy-rts/documentation/plugins/VanillaCommand.md

 ### QuitCommand

 Quits the application.
 If `undo()` is during the current frame executed the command is reverted.

 Default ID can be found in the static class `CommandIds`.

+### UndoCommand

+Undos the last executed command.

+Default ID can be found in the static class `CommandIds`.